huangmingxia/test-generation-assistant/README.md

 # Test Case Generation Workflow

-An AI-powered system for generating comprehensive test cases for OpenShift components, specifically Hive and Cloud Credential Operator (CCO).
+An AI-powered system for generating comprehensive test cases for Hive and Cloud Credential Operator (CCO) now.
 The system uses a 4-phase workflow engine to automatically generate test documentation and E2E test code from JIRA tickets.

 ## 📋 Prerequisites